 Psychologists say there are four common phases that you experience when you adjust to any new situation: the honeymoon phase, the rejection phase, the acceptance phase, and the adjustment phase.

 But even with the distractions, I can still see some hints of the rejection phase setting in.
 We snap at each other.
 We get cranky with one another.
-We tire of long travel days.
+We tire of the long travel days.
 And the days begin to take the shape of routine in their own unique ways.

 Making time for family quality time